That time you’ve dreamed about for years has finally come: you’ve bought yourself a jet ski, and you couldn’t be happier.

 Although you might only have the one jet ski right now, it’s likely that you’re going to fall in love with it and want another soon.
 If you have a partner or a family, it’s going to seem even more essential after skiing alone for a few months to get another in the water.

 If you see yourself investing in another jet ski in the near future, you might want to consider investing in a dual jet ski lift now.
-Sure, you could buy a single, but eventually, you’ll need a dual.
-Then you’re going to be stuck with an installed lift that takes a professional to come out and undo.
+Sure, you could uninstall and re-install when the time comes, but consider the cost and effort involved.

 You’ll be thanking yourself later when you’re driving a new jetski home, and you’ll already have a place to put it.